On Foot, on Horse, and on Wheels

 On Foot, On Horse and On Wheels is the US title for the 1957 French comedy film, À pied, à cheval et en voiture.

 It marked the film debut of Jean Paul Belmondo.

 The movie was a massive hit at the French box office with admissions of 3,483,954.
-It led to a follow up A Dog, a Mouse, and a Sputnik.
+It led to a follow-up A Dog, a Mouse, and a Sputnik.

 Plot

+Mr. Léon Martin, the incarnation of the average bourgeois, decides to buy a car.
+He hopes to appear better during a hunting trip with Monsieur de Grandlieu.
+Through this social encounter, the future of his daughter Mireille, in love with Paul de Grandlieu, must become clearer.
+From this hope will come the obtaining of a driving license, the visit to the Auto Show, the hesitations over the choice of model, the deceptions of a hair-raising salesman, and the comical adventures of the hunt in Sologne.
+Having returned from everything, Mr. Martin finally marries his daughter according to his heart and maintains his preference for the metro as a means of transport.